-The 2023 NFL Championship, Super Bowl LVII, is scheduled for Sunday, February 12, 2023.
-Get FuboTV to make sure you’re all set to watch it!
+The 2023 NFL Championship, Super Bowl LVII, is scheduled for Sunday, February 12, 2023 between the Kansas City Chiefs and the Philadelphia Eagles.

 If you can’t watch your favorite sports because of your location, get ExpressVPN to access the content you deserve.

-The Super Bowl pits the champion of the American Football Conference (AFC) against the champion of the National Football Conference (NFC).
+The Big Game pits the champion of the American Football Conference (AFC), Kansas City Chiefs, against the champion of the National Football Conference (NFC), Philadelphia Eagles.
 Whichever team emerges victorious will receive the Lombardi Trophy and be recognized as the league champion throughout the next NFL season.

 Sign Up for a Free 7-Day Fubo Trial